 Technology integration partners leverage iDefense’s powerful API to enhance their existing products and services with valuable cyber threat intelligence data, providing customers with greater insight and resilience against the rapidly evolving threat landscape.

 Resellers play an integral role in helping customers improve their business’s security and risk management capabilities with high-fidelity cyber threat intelligence data.
-Organisations are empowered by iDefense’s critical decision support intelligence to make smarter assessments about optimising security expenditures and operations, enhancing protection of core assets and navigating the complex regulatory environment.
+Organizations are empowered by iDefense’s critical decision support intelligence to make smarter assessments about optimizing security expenditures and operations, enhancing protection of core assets, and navigating the complex regulatory environment.

-Whether you provide Security Operations Centre services to your customers or you offer incident response and investigation services, iDefense provides a deeper and broader level of insight into global threats and vulnerabilities far beyond most organisations’ in-house intelligence collection and analysis capabilities.
+Whether you provide Security Operations Center services to your customers or you offer incident response and investigation services, iDefense provides a deeper and broader level of insight into global threats and vulnerabilities far beyond most organizations’ in-house intelligence collection and analysis capabilities.
 Strengthen your customers’ cybersecurity posture with powerful, actionable and relevant threat intelligence delivered in context to support critical decision-making needs.

 As a system integrator, your customers’ security is of paramount importance in maintaining the integrity and reliability of all deployments. iDefense provides threat intelligence that directly integrates into existing hardware and software solutions to provide rich contextual insight into malicious actors’ tactics, techniques and procedures.
 Deploying iDefense mitigates the risk of cyber attacks and enables a strong defense against targeted intrusion attempts by criminals, espionage actors and hacktivist, thereby improving IT asset resiliency, reliability and availability.

 ResourcesSee All Resources